The 411 on College and Life Around Campus

 Organize the bullets under your skills section into 2-3 columns to save vertical space.
 Avoid cliche adjectives such as “creative” or “team player” and put some thought into other synonyms that set you apart from other potential candidates.

 If you helped organize an event on campus, note the number of attendees, what the event was for, or if it was a fundraiser, how much money was raised.
 If you participated in a sales internship, include your goals and be sure to note if you exceeded those goals!
+Quantify any experience you can by adding numbers like these.
 As noted before, don’t be too wordy, but demonstrate why you would be a valuable asset to any potential employer.

 You could have the best resume of all time, but if a recruiter finds any spelling or grammar errors those accomplishments and skills mean nothing at all.
 The mistakes show that you didn’t proofread your work, demonstrating a lack of care or even interest.